 It’s also guaranteed to be 220 degrees at the tip, not just at the boiler.
 Many other machines have lower-temperature water, which dips below 220 degrees by the time it emerges.
 This can compromise a cleaner’s function as a sanitizer and a bedbug-killer.

-Another smart feature is the automatic shutoff.
+One especially smart feature is the automatic shutoff.
 If you’re in the middle of a tough cleaning job, you don’t want to have to keep eyeballing the water level.
 This handy function means you won’t accidentally damage the boiler by letting it run on empty.

 The boiler system has a lifetime warranty.
 Other parts are easy to order, and affordable to replace.
 Thankfully, the boiler is the costliest part–and you’ll never have to buy a new one!

-It’s made in Europe–not just designed there, but also built there.
 Overall, the build quality completely trumps its lower-priced competitors.
 The main hose is built from stainless steel, which won’t dent or break.
 The other parts and attachments are built from thicker, heavier plastic than many other cleaners.

 The hose detaches for storage.
 With flexible steam control, you can adjust it to your needs on any given day (anywhere from 0-58 psi).
 That’s a big advantage over the McCullough, which is a bit industrial for some delicate household surfaces.